kazumakano/cmd2sh/README.md

 # cmd2sh
-With this package, you can use some reproduced shell commands on command prompt.
+With this package, you can use some reproduced Linux/Unix shell commands on Windows command prompt.

 ## Contents
 This package includes following commands: